ChatScript/ChatScript/WIKI/ChatScript-Debugging-Manual.md

 :testtopic   - Try named topic responders on input :verify      - Given test type & topic, test that rules are accessible.
                Tests: pattern (default), blocking(default), keyword(default), sample, gambit, all.
+:verifylist, :verifyrun, :verifymatch - Tests system to show rules are accessed when outside the topic.

 ---- Document Processing -
 :document - Switch input to named file/directory as a document {single, echo}